Bluemoondragon07/chime-theme/README.md

 <a href="https://www.buymeacoffee.com/kepano"><img src="https://img.buymeacoffee.com/button-api/?text=Buy kepano a coffee&emoji=&slug=kepano&button_colour=6a8695&font_colour=ffffff&font_family=Poppins&outline_colour=000000&coffee_colour=FFDD00"></a>

 This class will make items in dataview tables show up in a card-like grid.
 To use, type `cssClasses: cards` in the frontmatter.
+This class requires the **dataview** plug-in.

 ![](cards.png)

+## 🔌 Compatible Plug-Ins
+### Dataview
+**Chime** includes styling for inline metadata and dataview tables.
+The `cards` class also utilizes this plug-in.

+### Pages Gallery
+Chime makes minor changes to the **Pages Gallery** plug-in and gives it an appearance similar to that of the cards css class.
+Text will now break and continue on a new line rather than overflowing, and tile heights will change according to the text.
+Images will be automatically set to *cover* and will override *contain* (this may change later, I just couldn't get the images to force certain ratios in contain mode).
+The font size within the tiles has been adjusted and a style setting has been added to get rid of the searchbar.

+### Cardboard
+An extremely minor change has been made to the text color.

 # ⭐ Credits
 A special thanks to...
 - kepano for their amazing Minimal theme